 With so much to choose from, it can be difficult to decide what to eat.
-Here are some of the more well known meals that you can find and enjoy.
+Here are some of the more well-known meals that you can find and enjoy.
 Prepare to give your taste buds a work out as we look at some of the most popular food in Thailand.

 Som Tam (ส้มตำ), a spicy salad consisting of green (unripe) papaya and other vegetables, is a common sight throughout the country.
-Originally from Laos, you are likely not far from a cart preparing the dish wherever you are in the Thailand.
+Originally from Laos, you are likely not far from a cart preparing the dish wherever you are in Thailand.

 Now is probably the best time to learn some Thai - particularly the phrase ‘mai ped’ (ไม่เผ็ด).
 This means 'not spicy', which you can say as you order.
 More often than not, they will try to persuade you to try it ‘ped nit noy’ (เผ็ดนิดหน่อย), or ‘a little bit spicy’.
 For a more authentic experience, you should at least try it with some heat.

 Pad Thai is very much the national dish of Thailand.
-It can again be found across the country in restaurants and as a street food.
+It can again be found across the country in restaurants and as street food.
 Of course, it can also be found around the world in Thai restaurants.
 This is definitely worth a try if you are in the country and looking for something quick and tasty to eat.

 While this is more of a dessert dish, mango sticky rice or ‘khaoniao mamuang’ (ข้าวเหนียวมะม่วง) is worth a mention in any list of Thai food.
 It is a fresh and sweet option to eat as a snack or at the end of a meal.
 As the name implies, it is made up of two main parts: mango and sticky rice, also known as glutinous rice.
 Coconut milk is another major part.

-The base used to make it include the chillies, garlic, shallots, and lemongrass together with several other ingredients that are crushed in a mortar.
+The base used to make it include the chilies, garlic, shallots, and lemongrass together with several other ingredients that are crushed in a mortar.
 Vegetables included can vary, and so too can the consistency.
 Finally, it is served with rice or sometimes a flatbread called roti.

 This is just the tip of the iceberg when it comes to Thai cuisine.
-There is such a wide variety of different foods available, even along just one street you can find so many meals to try.
+There is such a wide variety of different foods available, even along just one street, you can find so many meals to try.
 As you move around the country, you will continue to find new and interesting things to try.